how to keep goats without a fence

 Nigerian Dwarf Goats:

-These goats are known for their small size, making them easy to manage and less likely to cause damage if they do stray.
+These goats are known for their small size, making them easy to manage, and they are more like pets than most other goats.
 They are also great milk producers, which can be a valuable asset for homesteaders.

 Fainting Goats: